drawrowfly/tiktok-scraper/README.md

     // How many post should be scraped asynchronously: {int default: 3}
     // Current option will be applied only with current types: music and hashtag
-    // With other types it is always 1 because each request provides "maxCursor" value
+    // With other types it is always 1 because every response is providing the "maxCursor" value
     // that is needed for the next request
     asyncScraping: 3,

     // File path where all files will be saved: {string default: 'CURRENT_DIR'}
     filepath: `CURRENT_DIR`,

+    // Custom file name for the output files: {string default: ''}
+    fileName: `CURRENT_DIR`,

     // Output with information can be saved to a CSV or JSON files: {string default: 'na'}
     // 'csv' to save in csv